-Quick and easy: Simply enter the vehicle registration number of your Proton and your post code, compare prices, choose a local garage and book your Coolant Change.
+No upfront registration required, simply enter the vehicle registration number of your Proton and postcode, compare prices, choose a local garage and book your Coolant Change.

 Coolant is a specially-formulated chemical liquid, commonly known as antifreeze, that circulates through a car’s engine.
 It removes excess heat from a car’s engine by passing it through the car’s radiator.
 Furthermore, the solution contains inhibitors that protect the metal, plastic and rubber in the cooling system from corrosion.
 And, as the name antifreeze suggests, it also doesn’t freeze up in bitterly cold conditions, so it plays an important role in a car all year long.